samm002/laravel-login/README.md

 </p>

 # Setup
+First thing that should be done after cloning the repository :
 ## Install Composer in project
 ```
 composer install
 ```

+# How to run the project :
 ## 1. Run server
 ```
 php artisan serve